-One of the parts I struggled with was how to know they are done.
-If they are under baked, they will stick to the parchment.
-If they are over baked, they will end up crispy.
-Baking times will vary depending on your own oven.
-This batch was done in exactly 14 minutes.
 Some things to look for to know they are done are 1.
 They will not be shiny on top anymore.
 2. If you push on the edge of a cookie, it will bounce back, and 3.
 The edge of the cookie is just about to lift up and pull away from the parchment.
 Remove them from the oven and allow them to cool off.
-Do not take them off of the parchment or baking mat yet, otherwise they will stick and fall apart.

 Once the cookie is cool enough to the touch, you can gently lift them from the parchment and place them on cooling racks to continue to completely cool.
 The perfectly baked red velvet cookie should come right off without sticking to the parchment.
 See how clean it comes off?
 Beautiful.
 If it sticks, it has not baked long enough so you need to put the sheet back into the oven for a few more minutes.

 While they are cooling, make the frosting.
 I have used this frosting for years and it never fails me.
-It is light and fluffy without it being to overpoweringly sweet.
-I also like that you can actually taste the cream cheese in the cream cheese frosting.
-In some other recipes, you can barely taste it but this one allows the flavor to really come out.
+It is light and fluffy without being overwhelmingly sweet.

 Cream together the cream cheese, butter, and vanilla until all combined.
 Scrape down the bowl with a rubber spatula and sift in only 3/4 of the powder sugar.
 Yes, 3/4 of the box.
 Don’t use the whole thing just yet; reserve the rest so you have room to adjust the consistency.
 On low speed, mix the powder sugar and butter.
 It may look chunky at first but continue to let it mix and it will come together.